MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/group-calling.md

    ![Screenshot showing the view list.](./media/all-participants-list.png "View Contact List")

-5. Return to the live video feed to continue to collaborate with all call participants.
+5. Return to the live video feed to continue collaborating with all call participants.

-## Sharing your space + viewing others shared space
+## Sharing your space and viewing other users' shared space

 ### On Dynamics 365 Remote Assist mobile